artefactual/atom-docs/user-manual/getting-started/getting-started.rst

 contact your CAS administrator to make any changes to your profile.
 When you log out of AtoM you will also be logged out of the CAS domain.

+AtoM also has an :ref:`LDAP <ldap-enabling>` module that can change how authentication is handled.
+For more information on both CAS and LDAP authentication configuration, see:

+* :ref:`customization-authentication`

 :ref:`Back to top <getting-started-all>`

 .. _user-roles: